 The spike due to the 10 day Sturgis bike rally in August can be seen in the numbers, 15 days after the rally, but it dissipated as they all went home and contributed to the background trend 10 days later.
 This is consistent, with 8 days for a cycle of infection and a 7 day average for noise reduction.

-All the western democracies are struggling, with the US clearly the worse.
+All the western democracies are struggling, with the Ireland clearly the worse.
+Ireland, UK, and US appear to be levelling off in early Jan.
 Japan, Korea, India, and Africa are all doing noticeably better, presumably due to more social cohesion, local ground roots health care (Africa, India) and a tradition of wearing masks (Asia).